robertdfrench/wmap/README.md

 I have many disgusting habits, and Perl is not chief among them.

 ### Why not just use GPG?
 Weren't you just complaining about Perl?
+Also do you really want to talk to people who [*voluntarily use GPG*][3]?

 ### Why not just use S/MIME?
 I would love to, I really would.
 S/MIME could have been a contender.